Click on the initial letter of the legal word or phrase

 Redemption: Repayment of a mortgage, so the equitable estate of the lender and the legal estate of the borrower merge in the mortgagor.

 Rent: Money or other consideration paid by a tenant to a landlord in exchange for the exclusive possession and use of land, buildings or part of a building.
 Under normal circumstances, rent is paid at regular agreed intervals, but it may be paid in kind or by the provision of services.
-A peppercorn rent is a nominal sum (perhaps a penny a year) as an acknowledgement of the tenancy.
+A peppercorn rent is a nominal sum (perhaps one cent a year) as an acknowledgement of the tenancy.

 Replevin: Legal action to recover goods which have been distrained.
 The applicant must give an undertaking to keep the goods safe, to continue with his court action and to return the goods if ordered to do so.